bluke90/Web-Components/README.md

         - Observed Attributes:
             - link - link to headshot image
             - alt-text - alt text for headshot image
+            - dark - if true, text will be white and background will be dark grey
 ![image](images/PersonCard.PNG)

 ### SocialLinks